Efficient and Effective Adaptation of Multimodal Foundation Models in Sequential Recommendation: Related Work

-In modality-based sequential recommender systems (RS), PEFT methods have also shown significant progress, as demonstrated by M6-Rec~\cite{cui2022m6}, Tallrec~\cite{bao2023tallrec}, and SSNA~\cite{peng2023towards}.
+In modality-based sequential recommender systems (RS), PEFT methods have also shown significant progress, as demonstrated by M6-Rec~\cite{cui2022m6}, and Tallrec~\cite{bao2023tallrec}.
 These studies indicate that PEFT approaches can achieve performance levels comparable to traditional fine-tuning methods.
 However, most such methods still rely on conventional EPEFT, often ignoring practical efficiency aspects.
-The adoption of DPEFT in recommender systems remains limited, with only exceptions, such as a preprint~\cite{peng2023towards}.
+The adoption of DPEFT in recommender systems remains limited.
 Moreover, these methods generally focus on single-modality analysis, missing opportunities to leverage the abundant multimodal information in recommendation scenarios.
 VIP5~\cite{geng2023vip5} investigates multimodal recommendations using adapters within the P5 framework, though it primarily utilizes adapters for text encoders and leaves image encoders unchanged for feature extraction.
 This contrasts with our approach, as adapting multiple modality encoders incurs greater costs than only using the text encoder.
 We initially introduced IISAN \cite{fu2024iisan}, an efficient Decoupled PEFT approach designed for symmetrical multimodal foundational models in sequential recommendation.
 However, it has limitations in effectively handling asymmetrical MFMs, preventing it from leveraging the capabilities of recent state-of-the-art large language models.

 Overall, little research has delved into the practical efficiency challenges of using DPEFT approaches for versatile multimodal representation adaptation in recommendation tasks.
 While multimodal information can significantly enhance recommendation performance \cite{li2023multi}, it also intensifies practical efficiency challenges.
 Consequently, investigating DPEFT strategies to address real efficiency issues in this domain represents a novel and pressing research direction.
 Although IISAN partially resolves this problem, it still suffers from the limitation of incorporating asymmetrical MFMs.
 In this paper, we extend IISAN into a more versatile framework that improves its ability to incorporate large and asymmetrical MFMs.